imdaredevil/copy-cat-tail/README.md

 ```bash
 copy-cat-tail-show
 ```
 A popup showing the last copied item will be shown.
 We can switch between previous ones by clicking the arrows above. or pressing Ctrl + Left/Right arrow keys.
-As soon as you release the Ctrl key, the popup will close.
-The text that you chose must be in the current clipboard and when you click paste / Ctrl + v (or Ctrl + Shift + V in terminal), the text would appear.
+Once you set the desired clip text, click Ctrl+Down to close the popup.
+The text that you chose must be in the current clipboard and when you click paste / Ctrl + v (or Ctrl + Shift + V in terminal), the text would appear. ( You need not release Ctrl key until you paste.
+After doing it a few times, it would come in handy, I believe )

 ## Post Installation steps